google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/breakpoints/add-breakpoints.markdown

 a line that isn't relevant to the issue you're debugging.
 You can tell the debugger to never pause on a specific line.

-1. Right-click on the number of the line
+1. Right-click on the line number.
-2. Select "Never pause here" from the context menu
+2. Select "Never pause here" from the context menu.

 ![Never Pause Here](imgs/never-pause-here.png)